Merkoba/Hue/README.md

 "max_sockets_per_user"
 >How many active sockets a user can have at the same time.
 After this limit all incoming socket connections are droppped.

+"images_domain_white_or_black_list"
+>Whether images_domain_list is a whitelist or a blacklist of domains.

+"images_domain_list"
+>If this is a white list, only image sources belonging to this domain will be accepted.
+If it's a blacklist, image sources from this domain will be rejected.

+"tv_domain_white_or_black_list"
+>Whether tv_domain_list is a whitelist or a blacklist of domains.

+"tv_domain_list"
+>If this is a white list, only tv sources belonging to this domain will be accepted.
+If it's a blacklist, tv sources from this domain will be rejected.

+"radio_domain_white_or_black_list"
+>Whether radio_domain_list is a whitelist or a blacklist of domains.

+"radio_domain_list"
+>If this is a white list, only radio sources belonging to this domain will be accepted.
+If it's a blacklist, radio sources from this domain will be rejected.

 ## The following reside in config.secret.json

 "youtube_api_key"